 Regulatory agencies have set rigorous rules for companies to obey as worldwide campaigns against financial crime get more fervent.
-Ignoring KYC rules could have grave repercussions such:
+Ignoring KYC rules could have grave repercussions, such as

 Being linked to financial crimes or regulatory infractions can cause long-term brand damage and loss of consumer trust.

-The most clear advantage is monetary.
+The clearest advantage is monetary.
 Strong KYC standards greatly lower the possibility of penalties, hence protecting your company from unnecessary costs and legal complications.

 Increase Consumer Confidence